mverneret/IS_pipeline/README.md

 ## 5- Mapping
 The filtered reads were then mapped on the reference genome concatenated with start LTR5 and end LTR3 sequences in order to detect the HOST-TARGET junctions.
+The steps includes :
-The first step is then to mask the reference genome with the virus and the apparented ERV sequences, then create the hybrid reference and map the filtered reads on it using minimap2.
+- Mask the reference genome with the virus and the apparented ERV sequences
+- Create the hybrid reference concatenating host genome and LTR sequences
+- Map the filtered reads on the hybrid genome using minimap2

 The mapping can be performed using the ```mapping.sh``` script.